Walkthrough written by Icy Comet & Slanted Fish

 Go to Poptropolis Games, if you’re not already there.
 You will be brought to a screen where you can choose which tribe you will represent.
 The eight tribes that you can represent are Flying Squid, Wildfire, Yellowjackets, Pathfinders, Black Flags, Nightcrawlers, Seraphim, and Nanobots.

 Choose the tribe that you want to represent, and press the “Start” button.
 You will receive a Jersey with your tribe’s colors on it.
+You don’t have to wear it, but you can use it to show some spirit!

 When you get to the Coliseum, the man will walk to the right and begin talking into his microphone.
 He will ask the representatives to come forward.
 The Poptropolis flame will be lit, and the games will begin!